Ieya: Background

 The single was released in several formats, including three different 7" vinyl releases, and for the first time in Toyah's career, a 12" single.
 It was pressed in black and white vinyl variations.
 Its B-side, "The Helium Song", was an extended version of the track "Spaced Walking", which, along with a full-length version of "Ieya", were included on the band's second LP, The Blue Meaning.
 Both tracks also featured on the 2005 compilation The Safari Singles Collection Part 1: 1979–1981.

 "Ieya" was re-recorded in 1982 with a largely new set of musicians, in a distinctly "poppier" style, and produced by Nick Tauber.
 It was released as a single in the summer of 1982, again backed with "The Helium Song", but in a different picture sleeve, which featured a close-up of the image from the album cover of The Blue Meaning.
 The single was again available in white and black vinyl variations, but this time because Safari Records allegedly ran out of black vinyl.
 A shorter edit of the re-recording appeared on promo singles sent to radio stations and used in jukeboxes, but not on any commercial single releases.
 It later featured on the 1984 compilation Toyah!
 Toyah!
 Toyah!
 All the Hits and a K-tel compilation Chart Heat, which one got free with Chart Beat, or vice versa.
 The single edit of the re-recording was included on the 1999 CD reissue of The Changeling, while the full length version made its CD debut on the 2005 compilation The Safari Singles Collection Part 2: 1981–1983.

-A music video for the song was considered, filming at a point of zero gravity and using a flight simulator, or utilizing the green screen technique, but due to potential high cost, the idea was never developed.
+A music video for the song was considered, filming at a point of zero gravity and using a flight simulator to simulate interstellar travel.
+This was technologically unfeasible at the time, and simulation using green screen techniques would have been too costly.
 A video for the song was filmed as part of BBC's 6.55 Special in 1982, consisting largely of the band's in-studio performance.

 Upon its 1982 re-release, "Ieya" was a moderate success in the UK Singles Chart, peaking at number 48.
 The song became an ever-present mainstay of Toyah's live sets, and to this day it is rare for Toyah to play a full set and not perform this song, which is always placed at the end of the show.
 "Ieya" has been re-recorded by Toyah a number of times in her later career: in 1993 on the album Take the Leap!, on Looking Back in 1995, and on The Acoustic Album, again in 1995.